Guidelines

 • Then fill in this form – in the form you will be asked to share the link to the YouTube video.

-• The deadline for entries is 18:00 GMT on Wednesday 1 March 2023
+• The deadline for entries is 18:00 BST on Thursday 11 April 2024

 The LSA CA committee will watch all entries and draw up a shortlist of competitors, who will receive certificates of commendation.
 From this shortlist, four presenters/pairs will then be selected by the committee to compete in the Final when they must deliver their same presentation in front of a live audience.